Row concave Shape Decorative svg added to bottom

 • Admission, scholarships, or associated expenses for youth otherwise unable to afford the event or program

-• Food, clothing, or other necessities for youth
+• Food, clothing, or other necessities directly for youth

 • Equipment that improves youth’s safety or accessibility